x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 Set-Cookie: session=eyJjYXJ0X2l0ZW1zIjpbXX0.YMsajA.QOGddQTsnFBCqN_3RTIpssfM3Mg; HttpOnly; Path=/
 ```

-it contians a token based cookie.
+it contains a token based cookie.

 Decoding it found that it is not jwt token
 ```bash